Union, GE reach deal for faster raises at New England plants

 Some 540 workers will see their pay go up, or become eligible for raises sooner, if the agreement is approved.

-IUE-CWA Local 201, the union that negotiated the deal with GE, said workers at non-union plants in Rutland, Vermont, and Hooksett, N.H., will also receive a sped-up raise schedule as part of the agreement.
+IUE-CWA Local 201, the union that negotiated the deal, said GE implemented the same accelerated raise schedule this summer at at non-union plants in Rutland, Vermont, and Hooksett, N.H.

 The union called the deal a “massive win” for workers, especially as they are dealing with higher living costs brought on by inflation.

-Note: This story has been updated to correct that the accelerated wage schedule has already been implemented at plants in New Hampshire and Vermont.